davidballester/a-dirty-trail/src/narrations/tutorial/acts/1-stage-coach/alys.md

+---
+action1: Alys opened the door and jumped out
+---

 "Alys it is, then," the minister said and then the driver anounced they were parting.

 Now he snored, reeking of booze, and Alys glanced at the woods.